Faltenreich/faltenreich.github.io/_drafts/2024-04-05-shared-resources-with-kotlin-multiplatform.md

 - Files are referenced by file name including -type and by their relative path, from `src/commonMain/composeResources`
 - Files are returned as `ByteArray`, so we decode them, e.g. to `String` via `ByteArray.decodeToString(): String`

-### Summary
+### Encapsulation

+Encapsulatin helps a lot when working with moving targets that require repeated adjustment of the toolchain.

+ Kotlin Multiplatform and especially Compose Multiplatform are still moving targets, I tried to encapsulate as much as possible in order to speed up migration paths.
+This helped a lot when swapping out functions resource file accress or other resources which would have been tedious if scattered across the project.

-As always, encapsulating access to the resource handling may have seemed a good idea to streamline the migration process.
-But since resources are such an essential part of every user-facing application, the effort might not be worth this cost.
+Encapsulation may have helped during the migration process, but since resources are such an essential part of every user-facing application, effort and return must be weighed up.
 In my case, I applied all described steps to migrate my small app within a few hours, thanks to a handful of functions provided by Android Studio.
 Then I tried to encapsulate everything redundant, like file access, but leaving access to the resource linker scattered across the project.
 This will be my sweet spot between simplifying another potential migration process and hoping that JetBrains resources is here to stay.
 Time will tell.